 Get Executive Sponsorship

-Introducing a new productivity tool like Microsoft Teams requires a new way of working in many organizations.
-It makes work much more open and collaborative than before.
-Because of this, having an executive sponsor that can communicate the need for change, reason behind it, some of the challenges during the transition and the desirable outcome can be a godsend.
-No one likes to have specific tools forced on them, particularly when it’s IT who’s forcing, so a non-IT executive sponsor can really help and should be considered essential.
+Because of this, having an executive sponsor that can communicate the need for change, the reason behind it, some of the challenges during the transition, and the desired outcome can be a godsend.
+No one likes to have specific tools forced on them, particularly when it’s IT who’s forcing, so a non-IT executive sponsor can help and should be considered essential.

 Find Tangible Use Cases for Microsoft Teams Within the Business

-Typically, IT teams roll-out software with a features-focused mindset like “here are some useful features that you can use”.
+Typically, IT teams roll out software with a features-focused mindset like “Here are some useful features that you can use”.

 By involving your business in this approach, you do the following:

-- Build trust with the business and get a set of sponsors/champions from the very beginning
+1. Build trust with the business and get a set of sponsors/champions from the very beginning

-- Create a solution to a tangible business need, compelling your teams to adopt Microsoft Teams and making them think less of it as a “new tool with features.”
+2. Create a solution to a tangible business need, compelling your teams to adopt Microsoft Teams and making them think less of it as a “new tool with features.”

 So make sure that you engage your business and come up with some use cases.
-Microsoft Teams has many different features, and you can come up with small solutions, for example, how to schedule meetings using Microsoft Teams, to large and complex solutions such as how to plan organization-wide initiatives.
+Microsoft Teams has many different features, and you can come up with small solutions, for example, how to schedule meetings or video calling using Microsoft Teams, to large and complex solutions such as how to plan organization-wide initiatives.

 What Not To Do With Microsoft Teams Adoption